dwbasta/EntraCustomExtensionCommunity/Entitlement Management/Templates/OCID Concents.md

-# OCID Consents - Entitlement Management Custom Extension
+# OIDC Consents - Entitlement Management Custom Extension

 This template demonstrates how to automatically request user consent when access packages are assigned using Entitlement Management custom extensions.
-The solution correlates access packages to specific ODIC consent requirements using an external data source.
+The solution correlates access packages to specific OIDC consent requirements using an external data source.

 ---